Nelli-tol/api-testing-postman-newman/README.md

 # API Testing with Postman & Newman

-This repository contains examples of API testing using Postman collections and Newman execution.
+This repository contains examples of API testing using Postman collections and Newman CLI execution.

 ## Scope
 - REST API functional testing